Maynard Weed Control Services

 Contact Maynard's Department of Public Works for Weed Debris Disposal & Organic Waste Management

 Proper weed debris and organic waste management in Maynard is essential for environmental protection and regulatory compliance.
-Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags—no plastic—in accordance with Massachusetts Department of Environmental Protection guidelines.
+Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only—no plastic—in accordance with Massachusetts Department of Environmental Protection guidelines.
 Brush must be bundled in maximum 4-foot lengths and 50-pound bundles.
-The Transfer Station operates with resident permits, posted hours, and specific fee structures; only accepted materials are allowed.
-Invasive plants like Japanese knotweed, garlic mustard, and purple loosestrife must be bagged and landfilled, not composted, to prevent spread.
-Herbicide-treated material requires special handling.
-Chemical containers must be triple-rinsed and disposed of at hazardous waste events—never in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited, as it violates MS4 regulations.
+The Transfer Station operates on a permit/sticker system, with posted hours and fees; accepted materials include leaves, grass clippings, and brush.
+Invasive plants like Japanese knotweed and garlic mustard must be bagged and landfilled, not composted, to prevent spread.
+Chemical containers require triple-rinse documentation and must be disposed of at hazardous waste events, never in regular trash.
+Disposal in streets, gutters, or storm drains is strictly prohibited under MS4 regulations.

 Maynard Department of Public Works